-At one point when Ginny was approximately 8 years old we came into possession of a cat who was part Siamese and some other breed.
+At one point when Ginny was approximately eight years old we came into possession of a cat who was part Siamese and some other breed.
 As I recall the kitten had been abandoned, which was all our merciful girls needed to know.
 Ginny was first in line for a new kitten so this one became hers.
-Since the kitten had distinctive white paws and was a male Ginny named him Boots.
-I was thankful the kitten was male so we didn’t have to take him to the veterinarian for a spaying.
+The kitten had distinctive white paws and was a male so Ginny named him “Boots.”
+I was thankful the kitten was male, so we didn’t have to take him to the veterinarian for a spaying.
 Boots was seemingly more playful and friendly with me than our previous felines, so I think I kind of “liked” Boots.

-Our across the street neighbors were the Clyde’s and their younger daughter Elizabeth (Bitsy) was close friends with our kids, especially Mary Kay and Ginny, with whom she was closer in age.
+Our across the street neighbors were the Clyde’s and their younger daughter Elizabeth (Bitsy) was close friends with our kids, especially Mary Kay and Ginny.
 Bitsy loved animals, and in fact when grown she became a veterinarian and now lives with her family and practices veterinary medicine in Mattoon, Illinois.
 Whenever we went on vacation we engaged Bitsy to watch over and feed our animals, which she not only loved doing for us but appreciated the extra money we paid for her kindness.

-One year in March when Boots was approximately 2 years old we took a family vacation to Fort Lauderdale, Florida to spend time with Cathy’s parents and family.
-During our 10 day absence we again enlisted Bitsy to feed Boots and make certain he was safe.
+One year in March when Boots was approximately two years old we took a family vacation to Fort Lauderdale, Florida to spend time with Cathy’s parents and family.
+During our ten day absence we again enlisted Bitsy to feed Boots and make certain he was safe.
 As I recall we didn’t have a dog at the time which was rare for us.
-Upon our return Bitsy sadly reported she hadn’t seen Boots for about 5 days, and had no clue about his whereabouts.
+Upon our return Bitsy sadly reported she hadn’t seen Boots for about five days, and had no clue of his whereabouts.
 He was pretty much a home cat and to our recollection had never been gone for such an extended period of time.
 That night all of us, and especially Ginny asked God to return Boots safely home.

-Within the next month when no sign of Boots was evident I believe we all gave up hope of his return.
+Within the next month when there was no sign of Boots, we all gave up hope of his return.
 All except Ginny.
 She prayed multiple times during the day, at all our meal times when it was her turn to pray, and especially at night as we listened and agreed with her pleas to our heavenly Father.
-She never stopped praying for Boots when some of the rest of us had given up.
+She never stopped praying for Boots when some of us had long since given up.

 As we sat down with Ginny to explain the dilemma of Boots she also began crying so we prayed with her as she made her decision.
 She went into our yard, picked some flowers and walked the short distance to Mrs. Reeves house to knock on her door.
 I think Mrs. Reeves was a little surprised to see Ginny with her flower gift and was almost shocked when Ginny told her, “I want you to have Boots as a gift from me.”
 She hugged Ginny and through tears told Ginny what a sweet girl she was for this gift while promising to take good care of Harry.

 We were all very proud of Ginny’s loving generosity in giving up Boots, and I promised her I would find another cat for her very soon.
 Ginny’s attitude helped reinforce to us we must hold our possessions in an open hand so when our Father decides to move them to someone else, we can give freely and cheerfully.
 He always gives back more than we had in the beginning.
 (Luke 6:38).
 I can’t be sure, but I think we found two more cats for her to replace Boots.
 I am sure Harry had a much more luxurious life with Mrs. Reeves than he ever had with us.